Rear Disc Brake Repair

 To keep the vehicle from moving, a piston is inserted into the brake pad when you apply the parking brake.
 In some systems, a parking brake is assembled in a “drum in hat” fashion.
 These systems utilize parking brake shoes to prevent the wheels from turning.
 Brake systems that using rear disc brakes are known for strong, responsive stopping power in the most inclement driving conditions.
 Even still, rear disc brakes are susceptible to the same wear and tear all brake systems face after years of high temperatures, extreme friction, and repeated use.

 Why Rear Disc Brake Repair?

 Some disc brakes are outfitted with an indicator strip that makes a whistling sound when too much wear has occurred to notify the user when it’s time to replace the brake pads.
 Calipers can sometimes become stuck, causing quicker wear on your brake pads.
-If you hear squealing or grinding noises, or experience any other trouble while braking or attempting to brake, be sure to seek a professional auto repair technician.
-If you need rear brake repair in Oak Ridge, TN or the surrounding area, call People’s Choice Auto Repair at (865) 272-3379.
+If you hear squealing or grinding noises or experience any other trouble while braking or attempting to brake, be sure to seek a professional auto repair technician.
+If you need rear disc brake repair in Oak Ridge, TN or the surrounding area, call People’s Choice Auto Repair at (865) 272-3379.